 Multiple sclerosis is an auto-immune disease characterized by a breakdown of the myelin sheath, the fatty insulating layer responsible for protecting the nerves in the brain and spinal cord.
 The damage is caused by inflammation in which the immune system incorrectly targets the body’s own central nervous system.

-As the disease progresses, it can interfere with the messages between nerves, leading to involuntary spasms, weakness, problems with coordination, slurred speech, and other problems.
+As the disease progresses, it can interfere with the messages between nerves, leading to involuntary muscle spasms, weakness, problems with coordination, slurred speech, and other problems.
 The exact nature of the symptoms varies from person to person, depending on the location of the damage.

 It’s estimated that nearly 1 million Americans are currently living with multiple sclerosis, and approximately 60% of these people report sleep problems.
 The condition can occur at any age, but it often starts in young adulthood and is more common in women than men.

 Although multiple sclerosis is a lifelong condition, symptoms may come and go and the disease itself does not necessarily lower life expectancy.
 Treatment of multiple sclerosis focuses on improving quality of life, including sleep quality.